zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

-# AT-TLS Configuration for API Mediation Layer
+# Configuring AT-TLS for API Mediation Layer

 The communication server on z/OS provides a functionality to encrypt HTTP communication for on-platform running jobs.
 This functionality is refered to as Application Transparent Transport Layer Security (AT-TLS).

-:::info**Roles:** security administrator
+:::info**Role:** security administrator
 :::

 Starting with Zowe version 1.24, it is possible to leverage AT-TLS within the API Mediation Layer.
 Each API ML component can run with AT-TLS rules applied.
 Some components, such as the Discovery service, can be made AT-TLS aware by enabling the AT-TLS profile, whereby TLS information can be utilized.
 Such information could be a client certificate.
 To enable the AT-TLS profile and disable the TLS application in API ML, update `zowe.yaml` with the following values under the respective component in the `components` section: